 Choosing the Right Flavor

-The choice of flavoring agent depends on the taste of the API:
+The choice of flavor depends on the taste of the API:

 | API Taste | Recommended Flavor |